Butler, Dragic help Heat pull away to beat Pacers in Game 1

 TIP-INS

-Heat: Derrick Jones Jr. who sustained a neck injury Friday, was cleared to play and had six points in 13 minutes. … Tyler Herro scored 15 points.
+Heat: Derrick Jones Jr., who sustained a neck injury Friday that appeared serious when he was taken off the floor on a stretcher, was cleared to play and had six points in 13 minutes. … Tyler Herro scored 15 points.

-Pacers: Oladipo’s loss came after coach Nate McMillan said the guard was no longer playing with a minutes restriction.
+Pacers: Oladipo’s injury came after coach Nate McMillan said the guard was no longer playing with a minutes restriction.
 He said the Pacers had been limiting Oladipo’s minutes in earlier games at Disney as he worked his way back from his right knee injury.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports